About the Firm

 Jason B. Lattimore

-Prior to establishing his own law firm, Mr. Lattimore practiced at Latham & Watkins, one of the largest and most well-respected firms in the world.
+Prior to establishing his own law firm in 2012, Mr. Lattimore practiced at Latham & Watkins, one of the largest and most well-respected firms in the world.
 His accomplishments included obtaining a significant settlement on behalf of a plaintiff in a case involving claims of trade secret misappropriation and trademark infringement.
 Mr. Lattimore also served as one of the lead defense attorneys in litigation involving alleged misappropriation of engineering trade secrets and breach of restrictive covenants, where the amount of claimed damages exceeded $100 million.

 Mr. Lattimore brings his big-firm experience to bear on the matters he now handles for his clients.
 His more recent accomplishments and experience include:

-Mr. Lattimore has significant stand-up courtroom experience, having participated in the trial or arbitration of several cases and having conducted countless additional hearings, including preliminary injunction hearings.
-Mr. Lattimore has also represented clients in mediation on multiple occasions.
+Mr. Lattimore has significant stand-up courtroom experience, having participated in the trial or arbitration of several complex cases and countless court hearings.

 Mr. Lattimore graduated from Princeton University in 1994, where he was a national-class decathlete and co-captain of the track and field team.
 He earned a second Ivy League degree when he graduated from the University of Pennsylvania Law School in 2000, after pursuing a post-collegiate athletic career.